Here are my other Brazos Bend

 really wonderful.
 But someone's first visit to the park could also

 yield something, too.
-Can you imagine what someone from another,
+Can you imagine what

 less tropical, country must feel if they happen to see a live, wild alligator